What are Spanish tapas ?

 Gambas al ajillo

 You can’t stay near the coast and not have gambas al ajillo, which means garlic shrimps.
-They are quickly cooked with lots of garlic and parsley.
+They are quickly fried in a pan with garlic and parsley and served in garlicy oil.

 It doesn’t really get more Mediterranean than a bowl of fresh olives.
 There are many different kinds of olives and they can be served with garlic, pickles, chilis etc. A must if you are enjoying a beer or some wine.